-5.19 If all parties to an Interim Application agree, it can be adjourned for not more than 14 days by counsel's clerks or solicitors attending the Chancery Judges' Listing Officer in Room WG4 at any time before 4pm on the day before the hearing of the application and producing consents signed by solicitors or counsel for all parties agreeing to the adjournment.
+5.19 If all parties to an Interim Application agree, it can be adjourned for not more than 14 days by counsel's clerks or solicitors attending the Chancery Judges' Listing Officer on the ground floor, Rolls Building, at any time before 4.00 pm on the day before the hearing of the application and producing consents signed by solicitors or counsel for all parties agreeing to the adjournment.
 A litigant in person must attend before the Chancery Judges' Listing Officer as well as signing a consent.
 This procedure may not be used for more than three successive adjournments and no adjournment may be made by this procedure to the last two days of any term.